ermongroup/cs228-notes/learning/structLearn/index.md

  {% maincolumn 'assets/img/max-spanning-tree.png' %}

-3) Pick any node, and assign directions rading outward from node (arrows go away from it).
+3) Pick any node to be the *root variable*, and assign directions radiating outward from this node (arrows go away from it).
+This step transforms the resulting undirected tree to a directed one.

  {% maincolumn 'assets/img/chow-liu-tree.png' %}